Load the necessary libraries

 Roles and permissions

 The Statistics Development Team are responsible for setting up and maintaining user permissions during the beta phase.
-Change requests will be monitored via the Explore Statistics mailbox.
+Change requests will be monitored by the explore education statistics platforms team.

 The following roles exist within EES admin and are assigned to a specific release: